seng637-summer/seng637-a1-chd-vicis/seng637-a1-team_number.md

 Throughout the lab, the team successfully conducted exploratory, manual scripted, and regression testing, which resulted in the discovery of 21 unique bugs.
 These bugs were documented using Jira, a professional issue tracking system.
 The team found the experience of using Jira valuable, collaborated on pair testing for the first time, and composed practical bug reports.
 Additionally, they gained insights into the strengths and weaknesses of various testing approaches and how they complement each other.

 Before undertaking this lab, the team members had a brief understanding of software testing including exploratory and manual function testing from the class lectures but lacked practical experience.
-More specifically the team members went through examples in class on how to perform a manual scripted test by recording the inital state, expected output vs actual and how to reproduce the bug of a software system.
+More specifically the team members went through examples in class on how to perform a manual scripted test by recording the initial state, expected output vs actual and how to reproduce the bug of a software system.
 Aside from the class examples the team's only testing experience was limited to ad-hoc testing while developing programs during undergraduate and graduate courses.
 Furthermore, the team had no prior exposure to a professional issue tracker such as Jira.

 # High-level description of the exploratory testing plan

 Below summarizes the groups test plan for exploratory testing followed by the two pair groups.
-As testing was performed issues were created in jira to log potential bugs.
+As testing was performed issues were created in Jira to log bugs and issues.

 ### General Approach
-1. Read and understand the system's high level requirements found in Appendix B and make note of potential areas for bugs
-2. Familiarization with the ATM System - perform a single run-through via a transaction (deposit) as described in the README
-3. Explore standard functionalities of a user such as performing transactions
-4. Explore standard functionalities of an operator such as entering how many $20 bills are in the ATM
-5. Explore non-standard functionalities and attempt operations that shouldn't be allowed
+The team's general approach to exploratory testing was to understand the SUT (system under test) and its general requirements, expected outcomes and functionalities, set expectations for writing bug reports in Jira and then use the software and perform "run-throughs" to familiarize each team with the software and identify bugs.
+Before beginning the exploratory testing and after reading Appendix B to understand the SUT requirements, the team developed a general list of test cases and operations to target, but it should be noted these were kept very general and non-prescriptive as the focus is on exploring the software and allowing the team flexibility to deviate from standard operations and focus on edge-cases or any other focus that seems critical during the testing.
+Below is the list of general test cases the team's used as guides.

 ### Test Cases & ATM Requirements Targeted
 Card Validation & Pin Verification
--    Test valid card
--    Test invalid card
--    Test valid card and valid PIN
+-    Test valid/invalid cards
--    Test valid card with invalid PIN
+-    Test valid/invalid PINs
 -    Test card retention after three consecutive invalid PIN attempts

 Cash Withdrawal